 The Assistant Attorney General was ordered to furnish details regarding the scheme for orphaned children under the PM Cares Fund.
 The Bench decided to hear 10 States on the next date of hearing regarding the steps taken by them to aid orphaned children during the pandemic.More

-June 7th 2021: Identification and Provision of basic needs
+June 7th 2021: Identification and Provision of Basic Needs

-The Amici laid out the obligations of the CWC’s and DPCO’s while bringin notice to the plight of girl children and possible property rights issues.
+The Amici laid out the obligations of the CWC’s and DPCO’s while bringing notice to the plight of girl children and possible property rights issues.
 Assistant Solicitor General Nataraj alongside the Amici found issue with the upload of information from certain States.More

 July 27th 2021: Order to Promptly Identify Orphaned Children; Protect Right to Education